nus-cs2103/website-base/admin/weeklySchedule.md

 <div tags="m--cs2103 m--cs2113">

 **The deadline to complete tasks allocated to the week** is the <tooltip content="e.g., if your tutorial is on Thursday, the deadline is Wednesday 23.59">midnight before your tutorial day</tooltip>, unless stated otherwise.
-Our scripts that detect your work run at midnight and only the work that's done by midnight will be eligible for marks (for cases where the task is graded).
+Our grading scripts that detect your work run at midnight and only the work that's done by midnight will be eligible for marks (for cases where the task is graded).
 </div>
 <div tags="m--tic4001">